 - Monoliths – These are the traditional models for designing software programs wherein the services and components are tightly coupled and account for a single unit and all the components must be present to execute the code written.

 - N- Tier Architecture – This as the name suggests is a multi-tier architecture style where presentation, application processing, and data management functions are physically separated into 3-tiers contrary to a coupled architecture.

 - Event-Driven Architecture – An Event Driven architecture needs events to trigger an action and the services communicate with each other then.
 It is a concept used in modern architecture where the services being used are decoupled.

 - Microservices – Microservices are the style of application architecture where the application is arranged as a collection of loosely coupled services.
-Application itself is developed as a collection of services enabling the rapid and reliable delivery of larger and complex applications.
+The application itself is developed as a collection of services enabling the rapid and reliable delivery of larger and more complex applications.

 WHAT ARE MICROSERVICES?

-These services used are called as microservices because they are really small independent units which are management by very small teams.
-Each service developed and integrated has its own lifecycle and managed separately by concerned stakeholders.
+These services used are called microservices because they are really small independent units which are managed by very small teams.
+Each service developed and integrated has its lifecycle and is managed separately by concerned stakeholders.